Approval and Inspection Requirements - Class 2-9

 • As Constructed Drawings showing the final layout

-Incomplete documentation can delay or cancel your inspection and may incur re-inspection fees.
+Incomplete documentation can delay or result in the cancellation of your inspection and may incur re-inspection fees.

 Who can book